michaeltlombardi/pentola/content/02-character-creation/ambitions.md

 Long term ambitions unlock related knacks, the focus and dedication required to achieve them ensuring that a character is noticeably different after fulfilling it.

 Mark your character's long term ambition on your character sheet.
-A character may record up to two long term ambitions and one short term ambition on their character sheet at a time - you may pursue other ambitions, but these are the ones held most deeply in your character's psyche.
+A character may record up to two long term ambitions and one short term ambition on their character sheet at a time—you may pursue other ambitions, but these are the ones held most deeply in your character's psyche.

 {{< rolltable ambitions "Roll d100 for a starting long-term ambition." >}}